ten7/hosting-drupal-on-kubernetes/lab02_deployments.md

 ```shell
 kubectl --kubeconfig="/path/to/kubeconfig.yml" apply -f /path/to/web.yml
 ```
-6. Like with Deployments, `kubectl` will validate the format of our Service prior to applying it to the cluster.
+6. As with Deployments, `kubectl` will validate the format of our Service prior to applying it to the cluster.
 If there are errors, go back and correct them and try to apply again.
-7. Once applied, we can list our services just as we did our deployments:
+7. Once applied, we can list our services just as we did our Deployments:
 ```shell
 $ kubectl --kubeconfig="/path/to/kubeconfig.yml" get services

 NAME   TYPE        CLUSTER-IP      EXTERNAL-IP   PORT(S)   AGE
 web    ClusterIP   10.245.46.160   <none>        80/TCP    3m13s
 ```
-8. You may see one than one service definition, That's okay!
-Kubernetes often creates some definitions for it's own use.
+8. You may see one than one service definition——that's okay!
+Kubernetes often creates some definitions for its own use.
 Use `kubectl describe` to get further details on our `web` service:
 ```shell
 $ kubectl --kubeconfig="/path/to/kubeconfig.yml" describe service web